L.A. Latino Equity and Diversity

 • Ask Yourself

-Our Mission - To seek equity for Los Angeles' Latino Community and its stakeholders by unifying the community and political leaders through advocacy, intentional action, and implementation of the Latino Equity Five-point Plan.
+Our Mission - To seek equity for the Latino Community and its stakeholders by unifying the community and political leaders through advocacy, intentional action, and implementation of the Latino Equity Five-point Plan.

 How we got here...